cyrus-lang/Cyrus/README.md

  * Statically-typed: Enforces type safety at compile time, reducing runtime errors and improving code reliability.

- * LLVM backend: Enables efficient code generation and optimization across various platforms and architectures.
+ * GCCJIT: Enables efficient code generation and optimization across various platforms and architectures.

  * C-inspired syntax: Offers a familiar and concise syntax for developers accustomed to C-like languages.